kando-menu/kando/docs/configuring.md

 }
 ```

 **`"hotkey"`:** This type is used to simulate a keyboard shortcut.
-The `data` property of the node must contain a `hotkey` property which contains the shortcut to simulate.
+The `data` property of the menu item must contain a `hotkey` property which contains the shortcut to simulate.
 The optional `delayed` property will ensure that the hotkey is simulated _after_ the Kando window is closed.
 This can be used if the hotkey should be captured by another window.
-For instance, this node will paste the clipboard content:
+For instance, this menu item will paste the clipboard content:
 ```json
 {
   "name": "Paste",